Ylianst/ESP-IQ2020/README.md

 # ESP-IQ2020
 Connect a ESP-Home device to a Hot Tub with a IQ2020 control board.
-This project intends to connect the hot tub to Home Assistant.
+This project intends to connect these hot tubs to Home Assistant.
 First you will need a ESP32 device with a RS485 interface.
 For this project I recommand a M5Stack device since they are simple to connect and come in a small case.

 If you want my exact hardware, but many alternatives exist:
 - [ATOM Lite ESP32 IoT Development Kit](https://shop.m5stack.com/products/atom-lite-esp32-development-kit)